 - Throw in some kidney beans and veggies such as mushrooms and pepper, then serve in tortillas, couscous or dunk some crusty bread.

-Peanut noodles – This dish is a little more fiddly than others listed, so may not be the best if you want to eat something in a hurry.
+Peanut noodles – This dish is a little more fiddly than some others listed, so may not be the best if you want to eat something in a hurry.
 However, it packs some serious flavour if you have the patience for it.

-9. A word on sustainability
+9. A Word on Sustainability

 - Try and buy fruits and vegetables that aren’t wrapped in plastic.

-- Keep an eye out for local and in season foods, trying to support independent shops rather than bigger chain supermarkets.
+- Keep an eye out for local and in-season foods, trying to support independent shops rather than bigger chain supermarkets.

 - Recycle your waste.
 It may not always be possible to find a recycling point but nowadays recycling bins are paired with landfill, making it a little easier in some places.